The stars are shining, the moon is bright, your date is staring lovingly at you– now what?

 Alright, now we have reached that stage when you have to retire to your tent, but the romantic ambiance doesn’t have to end there.

 What makes a romantic camping date even more romantic is setting up string lights.
 You can put them on the inside of your tent for some intimate lighting.
 And you can also thread them around the branches around you.

+We wrote a whole guide to best camping string lights to help.
 You’ll find that most string lights are powered by batteries or are solar powered and they ensure a magical atmosphere.
 Make sure to bring extra batteries.
 The String is such a neat set of fairylights.
 10 pairs of LEDs on an 18′ string that all packs away into a tiny cylinder.
 Up to 20 hours on a full charge

 This little beauty by Lixada folds flat and can burn twigs, leaves, solid fuel blocks, spirit or charcoal.
 You can even buy a teeny gas burner to fit inside.
 It’s made of stainless steel and weighs just over 200g.

 Next, gather up all your coziest blankets (we love Voited ones as enviromentally friendly and very cool), the plush-iest of your pillows (mini memory-foam travel pillows are great too), and if you don’t mind having some technology along, Netflix is a great camping partner as you snuggle up.

 Couples go camping already knowing ahead that they want to cuddle.
 But sitting on the hard ground, even on blankets, isn’t always a comfortable option for a prolonged period of time.